Botox For Hyperhidrosis

 You can return to your normal activities with no restrictions immediately after treatment.
 The effects will become apparent during the first week after treatment, and you should notice a significant reduction in sweating within the first 4 weeks.*

-How Many Botox Units are Needed to Treat Underarm Hyperhidrosis (excessive sweating)?
+How Many Botox Units are Needed to Treat Underarm Hyperhidrosis (excessive Sweat)?

-On average, our Physician and Nurses use 50 units of Botox per side or 100 units total for most patients.
+On average, our Physicians and Nurses use 50 units of Botox per side or 100 units total for most patients.
 The actual procedure takes less than 10 minutes.